funpack.processing

 The functionality in this module is also used to manage cleaning functions,

-which are specified in the Clean
+which are specified in the Clean column of the variable table.
+Definitions

 of all available (pre-)processing functions are in the

-and processing_functions
+cleaning_functions and processing_functions modules.

-function is also defined here - it executes the
+The processData() function is also defined here - it executes the

 processes defined in the processing table.